midzer/beerbase/content/breweries/appalachian-brewing-company/pennypacker-porter.md

 srm: 0
 upc: 0
 ---
 This full-bodied dry cousin of the stout has a slight roast flavor and is dark brown in color with a red hue.
-This is Londonâ€™s classic beer style named for the baggage carriers that appreciated it so much.
+This is London’s classic beer style named for the baggage carriers that appreciated it so much.
-Governor Pennypacker was one of Pennsylvaniaâ€™s more notable politicians.
-He oversaw the construction and held the lavish ceremonies designating the opening of the Commonwealthâ€™s beautiful Capitol Building
+Governor Pennypacker was one of Pennsylvania’s more notable politicians.
+He oversaw the construction and held the lavish ceremonies designating the opening of the Commonwealth’s beautiful Capitol Building